How Habit Bundling Can Improve Your Fitness

 Work Smarter, Not Harder

-Isn’t that what we all want, really?!
+Isn’t working smarter and not harder what we all want, really?!
 Habit bundling is the epitome of that.
-Over time, the behavior that you must do will likely become attractive, since it’s paired with doing something you really love.
+Over time, the behavior that you must do will likely become attractive, since it’s paired with doing guilty pleasures that you love.

-To start, grab a pen and paper.
-On one side of the sheet, write down some things that you love doing, that energize you and that make you laugh.
+To start, grab a pen and paper or use the notes app in your phone.
+On one side, write some things that you love spending time doing.
 Then, in a second column, write down some activities that you want to include more of into your life, that you have been slacking on that you need to start doing more.
 You can get super creative with this idea.
-To get inspired with new ideas and creating habits, check our post on How to Build Healthy Habits
+To get inspired with new ideas and creating habits, check our post on How to Build Healthy Habits.

 After you have written your two separate columns, which should have been around 5-10 in each, you can begin to link them and connect two activities that make sense to do together for it to be easier.